michaelwittig/middleman-example-multilingual/README.md

 # Middleman Example: multilingual website

 This example shows how you can create a multilingual website with https://middlemanapp.com.
-THis example was tested with version 3.3.10.
+This example was tested with version 3.3.10.

 ## How multilingual works